OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 Allows to temporarily move and rotate the center of the playspace.
 This allows to reach interaction elements that are just inside our real-world walls or otherwise inaccessible (e.g. when your playspace is smaller than the recommended one).
 Can also be used to discover the terrors that lie outside of the intended playspace (ever wondered what's behind the door in The Lab?).

-The chaperone bounds stay in place when the playspace is moved or rotated (I don't want anyone to get hurt).
+- **Adjust Chaperone**: When enabled then the chaperone bounds stay in place when the playspace is moved or rotated (so noone gets hurt).
 Unfortunately this does not work when moving up/down.

 ## - Floor Fix Page: